-Subject to public consultation, it is anticipated that the Norfolk Road, Warwick Road and Surrey Road Conservation Area could be designated during 2016 by Thanet District Council.
+Subject to public consultation, it is anticipated that the proposed Norfolk Road, Warwick Road and Surrey Road Conservation Area could be designated during 2011 by Thanet District Council.
 Other conservation areas may be designated in Cliftonville as part of a review of the Cliftonville area which commenced in the summer of 2010.
-This Character Appraisal and Management Plan will be subject to an eight week public consultation between 11 January 2016 to 7 March 2016 after which any necessary amendments will be made to the document and the accompanying mapping.
+This Character Appraisal and Management Plan will be subject to a six week public consultation between (fill in dates) after which any necessary amendments will be made to the document and the accompanying mapping.
 The final Appraisal and Management Plan will be approved by the Council in due course as a material document for development management purposes.

 This Norfolk Road, Warwick Road and Surrey Road Conservation Area Character Appraisal with its attendant Management Plan has been produced for the Council by The Conservation Studio.
 The survey work and background research were undertaken between August 2010 and March 2011.
-The general format of these documents follows guidance produced by Historic England on the effective management of conservation areas.
+The general format of these documents follows guidance produced by English Heritage on the effective management of conservation areas.